 Complicated Growing Use of Fake Syrian Passports

-According to several recent news reports, many, many refugees and migrants entering, or who have entered, the EU are doing so with false Syrian passports, creating what may be the biggest mass fraud of our time and the largest money laundering activity by sheer volume.
-In addition to the insurmountable financial crime concerns with the trafficking and use of false passports, there are terrorism and terrorist financing risks that threaten international security.
-ISIS has repeatedly promised to send their specially-trained terrorists from Syria on migrant boats posing as fake refugees with the solitary mission of carrying out acts of terrorism to destabilize the West.
+According to several recent news reports, many refugees and migrants entering, or who have entered, the EU are doing so with false Syrian passports, creating what may be the biggest mass fraud of our time by sheer volume.
+There are terrorism risks that threaten international security because ISIS has repeatedly promised to send their specially-trained terrorists from Syria on migrant boats posing as fake refugees with the solitary mission of carrying out acts of terrorism to destabilize the West.
 Overlaying all of this is the fact that there are 60 million refugees in the world and we are facing the worse humanitarian crisis ever.
 The issues are multi-faceted and complex.

 With respect to fake passports:

 - Police in Bulgaria intercepted a box of 10,000 fake Syrian passports in the postal system that were destined for Germany.